 Back

-Learn more about AP world language and culture revisions launching, at the earliest, in the 2026-27 school year.
+Learn more about AP world language and culture revisions launching in the 2026-27 school year.

 We periodically update AP courses and exams to reflect new developments in their disciplines and more clearly communicate required content and skills.

 Thanks to valuable feedback from the AP teacher community, we’re revising the AP world language and culture courses and exams to focus cultural tasks on authentic sources, and we’re transitioning to a digital exam to modernize and improve students’ test-taking experience.
-Additionally, each AP World Languages course will be anchored in the same skills and will have very similar exam designs.
+Additionally, all AP world language and culture courses will be anchored in the same skills and will have very similar exam designs.

 What’s Changing